 - Applicability: This policy applies to all persons employed by McNeese State University, to anyone using institutional facilities and or resources under the supervision of institutional personnel, to undergraduates, and to graduate students.

 - Scope of Application: This policy is a part of the conditions of institutional employment.
 Personnel must notify the institution of any copyright or patent interests for any Intellectual Property which are currently registered or patented or which are in the process of being registered or patented with the U.S. Copyright Office or U.S. Patent and Trademark Office.
 For materials which may be in development, notice shall be given at the time the application for registration is submitted.
 McNeese shall review such interests and determine whether they are owned solely by the employee, co-owned or restricted in use by others.

 - Acquisition: McNeese may acquire ownership or use of Intellectual Property by assignment, license, gift, bequest, or other legal means.

-- All intellectual property in which the institution has an ownership interest under the provisions of this policy and that has the potential to be brought into practical use for public benefit or for which disclosure is required by law or agreements shall be reported promptly in writing by the creator to the McNeese State University vice president for business affairs and university services.
+- All intellectual property in which the institution has an ownership interest under the provisions of this policy and that has the potential to be brought into practical use for public benefit or for which disclosure is required by law or agreements shall be reported promptly in writing by the creator to the McNeese State University vice president for business affairs.
 The disclosure shall constitute a full and complete disclosure of the subject matter of the discovery or development and identify all persons participating therein.